-If you do not buy a Japanese specific yakitori grill, I would compare the Bincho Grill and Yak Grill to a mini Big Green Egg starting at around $430 (ceramic composite with a porcelain glaze).Ed Fisher, the founder of the Big Green Egg out of Atlanta, GA was inspired by the Japanese kamado (earthen insulated cooker).
+If you do not buy a Japanese specific yakitori grill, I would compare the Bincho Grill and Yak Grill to a mini Big Green Egg starting at around $430 with a ceramic composite and a porcelain glaze.Ed Fisher, the founder of the Big Green Egg out of Atlanta, GA was inspired by the Japanese kamado (earthen insulated cooker).

 This is the entire product line-up and price comparison.

 |The Bincho Grill||24.0″||M||$319||$13.29|

 |Kaginushi Kogyo||26.77″||L||Amazon seller|